davidtheobald8/landscapen/README.md

  The resulting multi-scale average can be exported at a specified *resolution* for a given *region*, and layers of the individual scales can be added to the display by setting *addLayer* to true.
  This approach was called ecological integrity (terrestrial) in Theobald 2010, 2013
- ### lse.connectivityEdge (fc, resistance, ID, resolution, maxDistance, tileScale)

- ### lse.connectivityNode (nodes, resistance, ID, maxDistance, resolution)
- Calculates the mean ecological (aka functional) distance from all neighbors within *maxDistance* to a given node, from a set of nodes defined by *fc*, and computed using least-cost distance across a *resistance* surface at a given *resolution*.
- Returns image with bands named: 'Count' (of within EcoDistance), MeanEcoDistance', 'MeanEucDistance'
- ### lse.connectivityProbConnectivity(nodes, resistance, resolution, maxDistance, tileScale)

- Calculates the probability of connectivity (aka ProtConn) landscape connectivity using "kernels" (typically regularly-spaced) calculated using cost-distance across a *resistance* surface.
-Following [Saura and Pasual-Hortal (2007)](https://www.sciencedirect.com/science/article/pii/S0169204607000709)

-+ *nodes*: the nodes to connect, typically these are thought of as patches of habitat or protected areas, can be any feature type (points, lines, polygons). ee.FeatureCollection()
-+ *resistance*: resistance surface used to calculate cost-distance; ee.Image()
-+ *resolution*: the resolution of output image in meters; ee.Number()
-+ *maxDistance*: the maximum Euclidean distance to calculate cost-distance; ee.Number().
-NOTE: to calculate the dispersal
-+ kernel, the distance at which the dispersal probability is 0.5 is set to one-tenth (0.1) of the maxDistance.
-+ *tileScale*: typically a value of 1 (nominal scale), but use 2 or 4 if computational limits; ee.Number()
-+ returns connectivity image... ee.Image().
  ### lse.connectivityResistantKernel(fc, resistance, resolution, maxDistance, tileScale)

  Calculates landscape connectivity using "kernels" (typically regularly-spaced) calculated using cost-distance